Skip To Main Content

 In 1917, the school restructured to accommodate four grammar school classes and four at the high school level, along with two post-academic years being offered to graduates.
 These advanced classes eventually became the Junior College.

 World War I brought changes to the student body.
-Latin American parents who usually sent their daughters to Europe for schooling could no longer do so during the war.
-As a result, the class of 1917–1918, for example, had two girls from Cuba, two from El Salvador, one from Chile, one from Puerto Rico, and two from Nicaragua.
+Latin American parents who usually sent their daughters to Europe for schooling could no longer do so during the war, and so some turned to Georgetown Visitation instead.
+The class of 1917–1918, for example, had two students from Cuba, two from El Salvador, one from Chile, one from Puerto Rico, and two from Nicaragua.
 Two of these girls, Isabel and Margarita Cardenal, were the future aunts of Ernesto Cardenal, the prominent Nicaraguan priest, poet, and activist politician.

 In 1918, the Benevolent School was absorbed by Holy Trinity Parish to create a co-educational elementary school.
 Founded in 1819, the Benevolent School had always been independent from the academy.
 Its charitable mission was to teach, feed, and clothe children with no living parents or girls from low-income families in the neighborhood.
-In 1929, younger students enrolled in the academy would no longer come to campus, when the lower school was closed for lack of enrollment, enabling more attention to be given to the older pupils.
+In 1929, the academy’s lower school closed due to lack of enrollment, enabling more attention to be given to the older pupils.

 In 1937, Visitation’s other beloved tradition, an athletic house-based competition called Gold-White, was developed by the Athletic Association, which had been founded in 1917.
 This was in part because the campus had a new gymnasium, which had been built during the Great Depression in 1935.
 After this time, athletics became increasingly important as part of extracurricular offerings.